-When an instructor sees evidence in your work that suggests that a departure from academic integrity may have taken place, it is the instructor’s responsibility to investigate the situation.
-These are the steps that will be followed:
+In most cases, the course instructor investigates a possible departure from academic integrity.
+When an instructor sees evidence in your work that suggests that a departure from academic integrity may have taken place, they will investigate the situation.
+You can expect the investigation to proceed as follows.

-The first step is to bring the matter to your attention.
-Using a Notice of Investigation form, the instructor will inform you of the following:
+The first step is to bring the matter to your attention and provide the information and documentation that will be consulted during the investigation.
+Using a Notice of Investigation form sent to your Queenās email account, the instructor will inform you of the following:

 You may not drop the course while an investigation is under way.
 However, there is no mechanism on SOLUS to prevent you from doing so before the academic drop date.
 Therefore, the Associate Dean (Academic) has the authority to reinstate you in the course pending a decision on the investigation.